auto-stack/auto-lang/README.en.md

 AutoLang is a programming language designed for automation and flexibility.

-- Automation: AutoLang is designed for automation of many development tasks.
+- **Automation**: AutoLang is designed for automation of many development tasks.

-- Flexible：AutoLang supports multiple syntaxes, each tailored to a particular scenario.
+- **Flexible**：AutoLang supports multiple syntaxes, each tailored to a particular scenario.
     - AutoLang: AutoLang itself is a static/dynamic mixed language, and can be transpiled to C and Rust.
     - AutoScript: AutoLang can be used as a dynamic scripting language, and be embedded into Rust/C projects as a scripting engine.
     - AutoConfig: AutoLang is a superset of JSON, and can be used as a dynamic configuration language.